 The second wave came with a very tough time for employees.

 But as we all adjusted to it the first time and everything started drifting towards normalcy, this time too will pass.
-Organizations has started thinking mental health challenges beyond toll free numbers.
-If you are still stuck on toll-free-numbers WhatsApp us at +91 98630 43983 to know more about MonAmI.
+Organizations have started thinking about mental health challenges beyond toll-free numbers.
+If you are still stuck on toll-free numbers WhatsApp us at +91 98630 43983 to know more about MonAmI.